esteinig/sketchy/README.md

 ## Constructing reference sketches

 Reference sketches can be rapidly constructed and prepared for use with `Sketchy`.
-Custom sketches are useful for prediction on species currently not offered in the default collection, lineage sub-sketches of a species, or local genome collections, such as from  healthcare providers or surveillance programs that are not publicly available.
-All that is needed is a set of high-quality assemblies and their associated genotypes.
+Custom sketches are useful for prediction on species currently not offered in the default collection, lineage sub-sketches of a species, or local genome collections, such as from  healthcare providers or surveillance programs that are not publicly accessible.
+All we need is a set of high-quality assemblies and their associated genotypes.
 Ultimately, genome and feature representation in the database should be considered carefully, as they define the genomic neighbors that can be typed with `Sketchy`.

 ### Genome assemblies and sketch construction